 One of the easiest and most effective ways to reduce the computational time is to simulate symmetric sections of the design.
 Most structures and their loads are symmetric, usually about a plane, line or axis.
 A big advantage of identifying symmetric geometry is the simplification of the associated FEA problem, thus reducing the problem run time.

 The most important considerations for using symmetry are the nature of the load and the material orientation.
 For example, in the beam structural problem below, symmetry can be used to model half the beam only because the following constraints are known:

 - The rotation at the center of span is zero

 - The vertical displacement on both sides of the cut are identical

 - The lateral displacement on both sides of the cut is zero

 Symmetric beam structural response

 The use of simplification tools for FEA began as a workaround to the limited computing power available on old computers.
 That limitation has entirely been reversed now, with dual and multi-core processing almost becoming the norm.
 The use of these simplification techniques can now cut run-times in the design cycle from days to hours, which opens the door to more design exploration, and design iterations can be simulated and compared side by side.
 Design simplification and exploration, when done efficiently, can truly be leveraged as a competitive advantage to make better products.

-Learn more about Autodesk Simulation with FEA here.
+Learn more about Autodesk Simulation Software with FEA here.